 Equivalently to (\ref{eq:constraint NV}), one can impose a constraint of the form \cite{Narovlansky:2025tpb}

-(\ref{eq:constraint NV}) or (\ref{eq:constraints others}) can be seen as analogous the model on an observer in dS space \cite{Chandrasekaran:2022cip} with $\hat{q}=-\hH_L^{\rm bulk}$, so that the constraint above takes the form $\hat{q}+\hH_{R}^{\rm bulk}=0$.
-The canonical quantization of dS$_3$ reproducing a notion of Hamiltonian of the form of the DSSYK Hamiltonian has been discussed by \cite{Verlinde:2024znh}.
-On the other hand, the interpretation of gauging the relative evolution (\ref{eq:constraints others}) is different for \cite{Narovlansky:2025tpb}, where the relative time evolution is generated by the total Hamiltonian $\hH_L+\hH_R$, which we will not discuss in more detail as it does not accommodate for perspective neutral observables.
+(\ref{eq:constraint NV}) or (\ref{eq:constraints others}) can be seen as analogous the model on an observer in dS space \cite{Chandrasekaran:2022cip} with $\hat{q}=-\hH_L$, so that the constraint above takes the form $\hat{q}+\hH_{R}=0$.
+On the other hand, the interpretation of gauging the relative evolution (\ref{eq:constraints others}), generated by the total Hamiltonian $\hH_L+\hH_R$, which we will not discuss in more detail as it does not accommodate for perspective neutral observables.

-\paragraph{Path integral formulation}We can also formulate the above constraint in the chord Hilbert space with the double-scaled two-sided auxiliary Hamiltonians (\ref{eq:two-sided new}) in path integral approach, to compare with the original formulation in \cite{Narovlansky:2023lfz}.
-Moreover, this allows us to work with the premise that the auxiliary chord Hilbert space describes the bulk Hilbert space of the holographic dual theory, which help us to test the ideas put forward in \cite{Lin:2022rbf}.
+\paragraph{Path integral formulation}We can also formulate the above constraints in the chord Hilbert space with the double-scaled two-sided auxiliary Hamiltonians (\ref{eq:two-sided new}) in a path integral approach, to compare with the original formulation in \cite{Narovlansky:2023lfz}.
+Moreover, this allows us to work with the premise that the auxiliary chord Hilbert space describes the holographic dual theory, which help us to test the ideas put forward in \cite{Lin:2022rbf}.

 For instance, in the FP approach, we may define

 where $\xi$ is the Lagrange multiplier imposing $\varphi=0$ for the solutions of the path integral,

 and $\chi$ a gauge fixing condition.
 This path integral prepares double-scaled wormhole density matrices \cite{Aguilar-Gutierrez:2025mxf} (based on previous work \cite{Berkooz:2022fso}).